UCATLAS/xAODAnaHelpers/docs/Development.rst

     git rebase -i HEAD~N

 where ``N`` is the number of commits to rebase.
 Then you just follow the instructions.
-Take care not to rebase through commits that are already on master of the upstream repo.
+Take care not to rebase through commits that are already on main of the upstream repo.
 Then submit a pull-request!
 See https://help.github.com/articles/creating-a-pull-request/ for information on this.

 After the pull-request has been merged, you can bring yourself up to date with::

     git fetch upstream
-    git rebase upstream/master
+    git rebase upstream/main

 Trusted Dev User
 ~~~~~~~~~~~~~~~~